CommunityGive something back to the local community you'll call home while living in and around Durham.

-Student VolunteeringEvery year our student volunteers work in local community projects through college initiatives and Student Community Action (SCA).
-SCA runs 50 community, educational and recreational projects each year and offer additional support to many others.
-SCA is student-led and student-focused, matching volunteers to activities including sport, decorating and gardening, conservation projects, and even prison visiting.
+Student VolunteeringEvery year our student volunteers work in local community projects through college initiatives and Student Community Action (SCA)..
+SCA runs 50 community, educational and recreational projects each year and offer additional support to many others.It is student-led and student-focused, matching volunteers to activities including sport, children's parties, conservation projects, and even prison visiting.

 Help a new generationOur Student Association Scheme offers opportunities to work with children in local schools, helping to raise their aspirations and achieve more.
-Anyone interested in a career in teaching or working with young people can gain hands-on experience in a classroom.
-If you choose to participate in the scheme, you receive full training and even get paid a bursary once you have completed a 15-day placement.
+If you're interested in a career in teaching or working with young people, it's great way to gain experience in a classroom.
+If you choose to take part in the scheme, you receive full training and even get paid a bursary once you have completed a 15-day placement.

-There are also opportunities to become a Durham Student Ambassador, working on a host of activities including one-to-one mentoring with other students, summer schools and University recruitment events.
+There are also opportunities to become a Durham Student Ambassador., working on a host of activities including one-to-one mentoring with other students, summer schools and University recruitment events.